Hernan-V/pre-commit-check-hooks/README.md

   - Nested RECORD type validation
 - **Fix**: Manually correct reported schema violations or use `--mode=fix` for naming corrections

+### `setup-configs`
+Downloads shared configuration files from remote repositories to a local cache directory.
+- **Purpose**: Provides centralized configuration management for tools like SQLFluff and isort
+- **Action**: Downloads configuration files to cache directory
+- **Configuration**: Uses environment variables from `.envrc` file
+- **Benefits**: Keeps project workspace clean by storing files in cache directory

 ## Installation

 ### Option 1: Use in your .pre-commit-config.yaml